andresarmento/modbus-esp8266/README.md

 ---

-This library allows your ESP8266/ESP32 to communicate via Modbus protocol.
+This library allows your Arduino board to communicate via Modbus protocol.
 The Modbus is a protocol used in industrial automation and also can be used in other areas, such as home automation.

 The Modbus generally uses serial RS-485 as physical layer (then called Modbus Serial) and TCP/IP via Ethernet or WiFi (Modbus TCP).